Laboratorio-de-Pedometria/pedometrics-package/README.md

 We use the *fork & pull* collaborative development model.
-This means that you have the freedom to make a parallel copy – *fork* – of this repository, edit the source code as you see fit and then send – *push* – the changes to your personal coppy of this repository.
+This means that you have the freedom to make a parallel copy – *fork* – of this repository, edit the source code as you see fit and then send – *push* – the changes to your personal copy of this repository.
 You can do all this without asking any permission.
-In case the changes that you have made in your pesonal copy of this repository are interesting and you have the interest of sharing them with us, then all you have to do is require them to be pushed – *pull request* – to this repository.
+In case the changes that you have made in your personal copy of this repository are interesting and you have the interest of sharing them with us, then all you have to do is require them to be pushed – *pull request* – to this repository.
 After a review of the changes, we will decide if they can be merged – *merge* –